LassoSoft/LassoGuide/lasso_guide_source/operations/serialization-compression.rst

    staticarray, or some other suitable object containing each of the elements that should be serialized along with the target object.

-   Each element in the return value should be a `serialization_element`.
+   Each element in the return value should be a :type:`serialization_element`.
    These objects contain a key and a value.
 The key and the value must both be serializable.
 The key and the value can be objects of any type.
 They are both given back to the object when it is deserialized in order to return it to the state it was in when it was serialized to begin with.

 .. require:: trait_serializable->acceptDeserializedElement(d::serialization_element)

-   As an object is deserialized by a `serialization_reader`, first a new instance is created, then this method is called once for each of the serialization elements that were originally included in the data.
-The `serialization_element` items contain the keys and values used to re-create the original object state.
+   As an object is deserialized by a :type:`serialization_reader`, first a new instance is created, then this method is called once for each of the serialization elements that were originally included in the data.
+The :type:`serialization_element` items contain the keys and values used to re-create the original object state.

-In addition to implementing the proper methods, the object must import :trait:`trait_serializable`.
+Implementing the proper methods allows the object to import :trait:`trait_serializable`, which provides the `~trait_serializable->serialize` method.
 This trait should be added when the type is defined.

+.. provide:: trait_serializable->serialize()::string

+   Serializes the object and returns the resulting data.
+That data can then be deserialized, re-creating an object with the correct data.

 serialization_element Objects